 One of Ohio State’s most ambitious goals is to achieve zero waste by 2025 by diverting 90% of waste away from landfills.
-Campus diversion rate performance will be significantly impacted by educating students, faculty and staff and providing ample opportunities to recycle, prevent and minimize waste.

 Contact email@example.com for more information.

 Public compost bins are available in most residence hall lobbies next to reusable to-go container collection bins, as well as in kitchen spaces.
 Upon returning a reusable to-go container, empty any food scraps, napkins and compostable ware into the green compost bin.
 Then, return your reusable to-go container.
 When you prepare meals in the residence hall kitchen, be sure to compost any food scraps in the nearby green compost bin.

 Ohio State also offers students the opportunity to compost in their residence hall rooms.
 Composters who opt-in at the beginning of the semester will receive a 2.1 gallon compost bucket to collect materials in their rooms.
 After filling the bucket up with food scraps, napkins, paper towels and compostable containers, composters can empty their bucket in the centralized compost bins located in the residence hall.

 Talk to your roommates about composting in your room or suite.
 Complete a Compost Program Roommate Agreement with your roommates/suitemates during the opt-in period.
 You will receive confirmation of enrollment in the program.